-As the effects of dementia or Alzheimer’s Disease become too much for family members, family caregivers, or outside caregivers to handle, it may be time to consider moving your loved one into more appropriate housing.
+As the symptoms of dementia or Alzheimer’s Disease worsen, they may become too much for family members, family caregivers, or outside caregivers to handle alone.
+At this point, it may be time to consider moving your loved one into more appropriate housing.
 The choice of moving your loved one to memory care, dementia care, or Alzheimer’s care can be a tough decision to make.

-Moving from one home to another can be very stressful, but for a person with Alzheimer’s or dementia, moving can be even more stressful while changing their lifestyle, routines, the absence of loved ones and the presence of unknown personnel.
+Moving from one home to another can be very stressful, but for a person with Alzheimer’s or dementia, moving can be even more stressful due to changes in their lifestyle, routines, the absence of loved ones and the presence of unknown personnel.

 - Choose a facility.
-Whether your loved one is going into an Alzheimer’s, dementia, or memory care facility, doing research is a necessity.
+Whether your loved one is going into an Alzheimer’s, dementia, or memory care facility, due diligence is a necessity.
 Understanding the facility, the amenities, and the features of the facility will help you choose the best options.
-Make sure that the facility caters and is equipped to handle residents with dementia and Alzheimer’s.
+Make sure that the facility caters and is equipped to handle the specific needs of residents such as your loved one.

 - Go at a comfortable pace.
 Unless your loved one needs to move quickly for their well-being, it is important to find a pace that both you and your loved one are comfortable with.
 This will help keep anxiety levels down, which in turn makes the transition easier for everyone involved.